River Studies & Leadership Certificate

 Benefits

-Each RSLC student receives a one-year membership to RMS, which includes a subscription to the RMS Journal and access to national and regional chapter events such as chapter floats, workshops, and the RMS Listserv.
+RSLC students receive a free membership in RMS while they remain students.
+Free RMS membership extends for a year after graduation.
+RMS membership provides a subscription to the RMS Journal, access to RMS career and employment resources, access to the RMS Listserv, and access to national and regional chapter events such as workshops, river training, and chapter river trips.
 Students also have a number of exciting opportunities for professional networking and collaboration.

 Supporting Materials